Mamata assures support to Kejriwal in fight against Central ordinance | Politics

 - India

-West Bengal Chief Minister Mamata Banerjee on Tuesday assured her counterpart from Delhi Arvind Kejriwal, that her party would support him in his fight against the Central ordinance to control appointments and transfer of bureaucrats.
+West Bengal Chief Minister Mamata Banerjee on Tuesday assured her counterpart from Delhi, Arvind Kejriwal, that her party would support him in his fight against the Central ordinance to control appointments and transfer of bureaucrats in that city state.

 The new ordinance takes away these powers from the Delhi state government and gives them to a committee which would be effectively controlled by the Centre.
+A central law has to be brought to replace the ordinance and opposition parties are hoping to stall that in the upper house or Rajya Sabha when it comes up for debate.
 The AAP has already sought the support of all non-BJP parties saying this is a ''time for agni pariksha'' for opposition parties, and that they should come together if they want to save the country's democracy and Constitution.
 Kejriwal has earlier met Bihar Chief Minister Nitish Kumar over the ordinance issue and the latter has extended full support to AAP in its tussle with the Centre on the matter.

 The AAP chief is also likely to meet Shiv Sena (UBT) leader Uddhav Thackeray and NCP leader Sharad Pawar on Wednesday in Mumbai.